NASA-Planetary-Science/rss_ringoccs/docs/for_future_development.md

 - Customizable for particular types of features (edges, wells, hats) and certain radius ranges

 ## Uranus Pipeline
-- Contained in rss_uringoccs
+- Contained in `./rss_uringoccs/`
-- Follows MTR86 and Gresh 1989
-- Parameter file allows user to customize processing
-- Goal: achieve highest resolution profiles of Uranian rings to date (only possible with a radio occultation experiment)
+- **Goal:** reproduce original 1989 processing of Voyager 2 1986 Uranus ring occultation experiments and achieve highest resolution profiles of Uranian rings to date (only possible with a radio occultation experiment).
+- Pipeline processing follows MTR86 and Gresh 1989
+- Running the pipeline
+    - Run from `./rss_uringoccs/pipeline/` with a bash script
+    - Parameter file allows user to customize processing before running bash script
 - Unique data file reader &mdash; **Contact: J Fong**
     - Reads in unique binary file of 50 kHz Voyager 2 Uranus data digitized by D Simpson.
-This only contains the real component — imaginary signal has been lost!
+This only contains the real component — imaginary component has been lost!
-    - Uses a Hilbert transform to recover imaginary signal
+    - Uses a Hilbert transform to recover imaginary component of the complex signal
 - Geometry is computed for each ring frame (feature added by J Fong)
 - Completely restructured calibration and DLP steps &mdash; **Contact: S Flury**
     - Raw freq offset is provided, not calculated (50 kHz over a few thousand seconds is computationally taxing)
     - Primary phase steering (as with Saturn) is done for whole data set.
 Phase detrending function is computed here using a composite Simpson’s rule — it is possible that disagreement with Gresh 1989 results occurs in part because they used a simple Reimann sum to compute the phase detrending function instead of Simpson’s rule.
 Lien: investigate whether this is in fact the case.
-    - DLP resampling occurs at 5 m
+    - DLP resampling occurs at 5 m resolution
     - Secondary phase steering is done by unwrapping phase and “fitting” with a smoothed (convolved with uniform kernel) phase which preserves the diffraction patterns.
 This was finicky because the phase unwrapping does not handle noise or diffraction patterns well.
 Lien: investigate possibility of automating this without hardwiring corrections.
 Perhaps this might make use of the discontinuity-finder to automate the phase unwrapping corrections.
     - Power normalization is performed.
 Sufficient freespace power exists adjacent to each ring that no checks for gaps is necessary.
 - DiffractionCorrection